-Why product data is the solution to privacy changes
+Why product performance data is the solution to privacy changes

-Product data serves as a workaround to consumer data privacy.
+Product performance data serves as a workaround to consumer data privacy.
 Traditionally, advertisers send signals connected to users through the following:

-But product data sidesteps the issue of consumer privacy by looking at the signals from a complementary angle and focusing on:
+But product performance data sidesteps the issue of consumer privacy by looking at the signals from a complementary angle and focusing on:

-By investing in product data, your marketing team will focus less energy on adhering to changing consumer data privacy policies.
+By investing in product performance data, your marketing team will focus less energy on adhering to changing consumer data privacy policies.

-Additionally, product data is highly beneficial for your dynamic ads.
-We found that Facebook’s algorithm focuses about 50% of all impressions on about 1% of the products in the catalog.
+Additionally, product performance data is highly beneficial for your dynamic ads.
+We found that Meta's algorithm focuses about 50% of all impressions on about 1% of the products in the catalogue.
 Most importantly, these products are not selected based on their revenue distribution or return on ad spend.

-The reason this happens is because Facebook uses your entire catalog, rather than specific product sets, to select which items get promoted.
-The more Facebook promotes one product, the more data they have on that one product, which causes them to continue to promote that one item, leaving your other items out of rotation.
+The reason this happens is because Meta uses your entire catalogue, rather than specific product sets, to select which items get promoted.
+The more Meta promotes one product, the more data they have on that one product, which causes them to continue to promote that one item, leaving your other items out of rotation.

-To fix this vicious cycle and enhance dynamic ad algorithms, you can use your product data to create separate product sets with their own bids and budgets based around your specific goals.
-The social algorithms will then choose from the selected groups, rather than from the entire catalog, making sure that all of the products you want to promote actually get promoted.
+To fix this vicious cycle and enhance dynamic ad algorithms, you can use your product performance data to create separate product sets with their own bids and budgets based around your specific goals.
+The social algorithms will then choose from the selected groups, rather than from the entire catalogue, making sure that all of the products you want to promote actually get promoted.

-In addition, product data naturally leads to an improvement in the machine learning necessary for Facebook Discovery Commerce, by offering insight into which products you should promote, which products you should stop promoting, and what your most popular channel for each product is.
+In addition, product performance data naturally leads to an improvement in the machine learning necessary for Meta Discovery Commerce, by offering insight into which products you should promote, which products you should stop promoting, and what your most popular channel for each product is.

-We now know that product data is vital for marketers to adapt to the evolving e-commerce advertising world, but where do you find product data?
+We now know that product performance data is vital for marketers to adapt to the evolving e-commerce advertising world, but where do you find product performance data?

 ROI Hunter, a Product Performance Management (PPM) platform, is the first of its kind.
 The PPM platform was created to connect e-commerce retailers to product performance data and enable them to use it effectively.